This article was updated on August 24, 2016

 Since I first wrote on this topic in April 2009, interest in patient advocacy and navigation continues to grow.
-I receive frequent inquiries about training and job opportunities and will try to address them here.
+I receive frequent inquiries about training and job opportunities and will try to offer suggestions here.

 Patient navigation and advocacy as an emerging profession are gaining attention, both in the media and in the popular lexicon, because what we do fills in so many gaps in the current American health care system.

 The names for this work may vary (patient advocate, navigator, health care advocate or consultant, medical advocate) but the basic idea is the same.
-We work with patients and families to help them at many points along the health care continuum: disease research, insurance problems, finding doctors, understanding treatment and care options, accompanying them to visits, serving as coach and quarterback of their health care team, working with family members and caregivers, mobilizing resources, managing medical paperwork and almost anything else you can think of.
+We work with patients and families to help them at many points along the health care continuum: disease research, insurance and medical billing problems, finding doctors, understanding treatment and care options, accompanying them to visits, serving as coach and quarterback of their health care team, working with family members and caregivers, mobilizing resources and managing medical paperwork, for example.

 NAHAC membership is open to those who are interested in the field of healthcare advocacy.
 They may be prospective advocates, medical professionals, consumer advocates, academicians, researchers or people involved in policy and legislative efforts.
 I encourage prospective advocates to join NAHAC to learn and to become part of our growing network.

-Another key development is a company called AdvoConnection, founded by Trisha Torrey in 2009 to create a national directory of patient advocates and a way for consumers to find them.
-Since then, AdvoConnection has added many marketing and business development services for its members.
-Trisha has written extensively on the business side of becoming an advocate.
-Her recent summary of the evolving work of advocates is useful and contains other links to learn more.
-She offers a membership for folks considering this profession.
+Another key development was a company called AdvoConnection, founded by Trisha Torrey in 2009 to create a national directory of patient advocates and a way for consumers to find them.
+Since then, AdvoConnection has become the Alliance of Professional Health Advocates and has added many marketing and business development services for its members.
+Trisha Torrey has written extensively on the business side of becoming an advocate.
+She offers a PACE membership for folks who want to explore this profession, and a variety of resources for starting and growing an advocacy practice.

 But to those just hearing about patient navigation or advocacy for the first time (and for many of you realizing that what you’ve been doing all these years has now been given a name), I want to paint a brief picture of the larger “navigator” landscape in which advocates work.

 An increasing number of hospitals in the U.S. and Canada employ navigators to help patients manage their hospital stays.
-Hospitals usually require nursing degrees and frequently work with breast cancer patients (because there is funding available from private foundations such as Susan G. Komen).
+Hospitals usually require nursing degrees and frequently work with breast cancer patients.

 In most cases, these hospital-based navigators primarily manage the patient’s needs during the hospital stay and discharge planning and they work for the hospital.
 They usually also only refer to services within the hospital system that employs them.
 This is in contrast with private navigators, who work for their client and stay with them well beyond a hospital visit.

-The American Cancer Society offer cancer patient navigators in some cities, among other programs.
+The American Cancer Society offers cancer patient navigators in some cities, among other programs.

 Much of this work is based on the model set by the pioneer in breast cancer patient navigation Dr. Harold Freeman in Harlem to develop community-based navigator programs.
 His program offers training to some individuals, groups and non-profits seeking to work to narrow disparities in access to cancer care.